 Emergency Fund: How it helps & how to save one

 When I first used an emergency fund calculator to work out how much we would need in savings, I was horrified by how much it added up to.
-I thought that there was no way that I could ever hope to have that in an emergency fund.
+I thought that there was no way that I could ever hope to have that amount in an emergency fund.
 I didn’t have enough spare cash to put away, so the thought of having 3-6 months worth of essential living expenses in savings seemed like an impossible task.
 How on earth could I save £6000?
 It was just impossible!

 Becky from Family Budgeting feels exactly the same “I don’t have one and it makes me panic because as a freelancer I never really know how much I am going to earn.
 This needs to be something we do but I need to free up cash to get it started!
 Not easy with kids or for a lot of people if we are to be realistic.
 Daily life is expensive – it is a good aspiration but for a lot of people really hard to achieve”